Hugo Díaz (footballer, born 1997)

-Hugo Díaz Rodríguez (born 9 February 1997), known as Hugo Díaz ([ˈuɣo ˈði.aθ]), is a Spanish footballer who plays a centre back for Korona Kielce.
+Hugo Díaz Rodríguez (born 9 February 1997), known as Hugo Díaz ([ˈuɣo ˈði.aθ]), is a Spanish professional footballer who plays a centre back for Segunda Federación club Xerez.
 He can also play as a defensive midfielder.

 Club career

 Early career

 Díaz started his career at Deportivo La Coruña youth academy, graduating to Depor Juvenil A and then the Deportivo de La Coruña B team, in January 2017 he then had a loan spell at A Coruña based team Silva SD.

 Leeds United

 On 18 August 2017, he joined Leeds United from Deportivo, initially linking up with the Leeds Under 23s squad.
 In the Under 23s he formed a central defence partnership with Paudie O'Connor.

 On 10 April 2018, after an injury crisis to Leeds' first team defenders, Díaz was promoted to Leeds' first team and named as a substitute in their EFL Championship game against Preston North End.
 Díaz made his debut for Leeds in the same game coming on early in the second half for injured centre back Pontus Jansson, partnering his usual Under 23 teammate Paudie O'Connor for the first team in a 1–3 loss.
-On 8 May, he was named in Leeds' first team squad by Head Coach Paul Heckingbottom for their post season friendlies tour to Myanmar.
+On 8 May, he was named in Leeds' first team squad by head coach Paul Heckingbottom for their post season friendlies tour to Myanmar.